website-scraper/node-website-scraper/README.md

 ```

 #### recursive
-Boolean, if `true` scraper will follow anchors in html files.
-Don't forget to set `maxDepth` to avoid infinite downloading.
+Boolean, if `true` scraper will follow hyperlinks in html files.
+Don't forget to set `maxRecursiveDepth` to avoid infinite downloading.
 Defaults to `false`.

+#### maxRecursiveDepth
+Positive number, maximum allowed depth for hyperlinks.
+Other dependencies will be saved regardless of their depth.
+Defaults to `null` - no maximum recursive depth set.

 #### maxDepth
-Positive number, maximum allowed depth for dependencies.
+Positive number, maximum allowed depth for all dependencies.
 Defaults to `null` - no maximum depth set.

 #### request
 Object, custom options for [request](https://github.com/request/request#requestoptions-callback).
 Allows to set cookies, userAgent, etc.